pursuit-curriculum/unit-full-stack-web-development/express-rest-crud-mvc-index/README.md

 Even though there is a typical pattern for a restaurant, there are many variations, like buffets, drive-throughs, and more.
 A pattern is a recommendation, not a rule.

 In terms of code, you will have a folder called `models` and a folder called `controllers`.
-While it is possible to have a `views` folder (and many applications use this folder) and build HTML templates, your applications will serve JSON, and a separate front-end app will be created to consume the API you've built.
+While it is possible to have a `views` folder (and many applications use this folder) and build HTML templates, your applications will serve JSON, and a separate front-end app will be created to consume and create views for the API you've built.

 ## Views